Panna Ghosh: ODI career

 Ghosh made her ODI debut against Ireland on 26 November 2011.

 T20I career

 Panna made her T20I debut against Sri Lanka on 28 October 2012.
 In June 2018, she was part of Bangladesh's squad that won their first ever Women's Asia Cup title, winning the 2018 Women's Twenty20 Asia Cup tournament.
 Later the same month, she was named in Bangladesh's squad for the 2018 ICC Women's World Twenty20 Qualifier tournament.

 In October 2018, she was named in Bangladesh's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 In January 2020, she was named in Bangladesh's squad for the 2020 ICC Women's T20 World Cup in Australia.

-Asian games
+Asian Games

-Panna was a member of the team that won a silver medal in cricket against the China national women's cricket team at the 2010 Asian Games in Guangzhou, China.
+Panna was a member of the team that won a silver medal in the cricket event, against the China national women's cricket team at the 2010 Asian Games in Guangzhou, China.